Types of Sentences

 - It was dinner time; therefore, I went to the dining room.

-A complex sentence has one independent clause with one or more dependent/subordinate clauses*.
-Unlike compound sentence where both the clauses are independent, here one clause will have relation with the other clause.
+A complex sentence has one independent clause and one or more*dependent/subordinate clauses.
+Unlike compound sentence where both the clauses are independent, here only one clause is independent.

-*Dependent clauses are also called subordinate clause.
-Subordinate clause cannot stand alone though it has a subject and verb.
+*Dependent clauses are also called subordinate clauses.
+Subordinate clause cannot stand alone though it has a subject and predicate.

-In other words a complex sentence is formed by adding one or more dependent/subordinate clauses to the independent/main clause* using subordinating conjunctions **, relative pronouns *** and relative adverbs ****.
+In other words a complex sentence is formed by adding one or more dependent/subordinate clauses to the independent/main clause* using subordinating conjunctions **, relative pronouns *** or relative adverbs ****.

 *Independent clause is also called Main clause or Principal clause.
 As the name indicates, Independent clause can stand alone.